Cravat (early)

-The cravat (/krəˈvæt/) is a neckband, the forerunner of the modern tailored necktie and bow tie, originating from a style worn by members of the 17th century military unit known as the Croats.
-The modern British "cravat" is called an "ascot" in American English.
+The cravat (/krəˈvæt/) is a neckband, the forerunner of the modern tailored necktie and bow tie, originating from a style worn by members of the 17th century military unit known as the Cravats.
+The modern British "cravat" is called an "ascot tie" in American English.

-From the end of the sixteenth century, the term band applied to any long-strip neckcloth that was not a ruff.
-The ruff, a starched, pleated white linen strip, originated earlier in the sixteenth century as a neckcloth (readily changeable, to minimize the soiling of a doublet), as a bib, or as a napkin.
-A band could be either a plain, attached shirt collar, or a detachable "falling band" that draped over the doublet collar.
+From the end of the 16th century, the term band applied to any long-strip neckcloth that was not a ruff.
+The ruff, a starched, pleated white linen strip, originated earlier in the 16th century as a neckcloth (readily changeable, to minimize the soiling of a doublet), as a bib, or as a napkin.
+A band could be either a plain, attached shirt collar or a detachable "falling band" that draped over the doublet collar.
 It is possible that initially, cravats were worn to hide soil on shirts.

 History

-According to 1828 encyclopedic The art of tying the cravat: demonstrated in sixteen lessons, the Romans were the first to wear knotted kerchiefs around their neck, but the modern version of the cravat (French: la cravate) originated in the 1660s.
-During the reign of Louis XIV of France, Croatian mercenaries were enlisted in 1660 wearing a necktie called a tour de cou.
+According to 1828 encyclopedic The Art of Tying the Cravat: Demonstrated in Sixteen Lessons, the Romans were the first to wear knotted kerchiefs around their necks, but the modern version of the cravat (French: la cravate) originated in the 1660s.
+During the Thirty Years' War, King Louis XIV of France, enlisted Croatian mercenaries known for wearing a necktie called a tour de cou.
 The traditional Croat military kit aroused Parisian curiosity about the unusual, picturesque scarves distinctively knotted at the Croats' necks:

-In 1660 a regiment of Croats arrived in France — a part of their singular costume excited the greatest admiration, and was immediately and generally imitated; this was a tour de cou, made (for the private soldiers) of common lace, and of muslin or silk for the officers; the ends were arranged en rosette, or ornamented with a button or tuft, which hung gracefully on the breast.
-This new arrangement, which confined the throat but very slightly, was at first termed a Croat, since corrupted to Cravat.
-The Cravats of the officers and people of rank were extremely fine, and the ends were embroidered or trimmed with broad lace; those for the lower classes were subsequently made of cloth or cotton, or at the best of black taffeta, plaited: Which was tied round the neck by two small strings.

 Often the Dubrovnik poet Ivan Gundulić is credited with the invention of the cravat, due to a portrait hanging in the Rector's Palace, Dubrovnik.
 The scholar depicted in the painting looks very much like the frontispiece to his Osman published in 1844.
 However, considering the hairstyle, this portrait is more probably a later portrait of his namesake Dživo (Ivan) Šiškov Gundulić, also a Dubrovnik poet.
 In their honor, Croatia celebrates Cravat Day on October 18.